-Here is a list of the #CityLIS masters dissertations which I have supervised at City, University of London.
-I am proud and happy to have had the chance to work with all of the authors!
+Here is a list of the CityLIS masters dissertations which I have supervised at City, University of London.
+I am proud to have had the chance to work with all of the authors – our students’ research makes a significant contribution to the discipline and practice of LIS.

 This listing serves as an historical record of LIS research interests over the years, and also gives current students who are about to embark on the dissertation module, (with CityLIS or elsewhere), some ideas about previous titles and topics.
 Useful for spotting an area for follow-up perhaps.

-Our full-time students submit in September (results are confirmed at the November exam board), but as our part-timers do not submit until January the following year, I usually update this list after the final exam board, around the end of March – next update will be for those studying with #CityLIS during 2016-2017, in March 2018.
+CityLIS full-time students submit their dissertation in September, results being confirmed at the November exam board.
+Part-time students do not submit until January the following year, so I usually update this list after the final exam board, which takes place around the end of March.
+The next update to this list will be for those studying with CityLIS during 2017-2018, in March 2019.

-See this brief blog post for further background to this project. ***
+See this brief blog post for further background to our collection.

 Library makerspaces: evaluating the value of digital marketing in a UK public library setting